BoevaLab/ANS_supplementary_information/README.md

 To rerun the runtime experiment (**Figure S2**) please run the notebook `/experiments/runtime/runtime_comparison.ipynb`.

 ### Case study: EMT signal decoupling
 See `notebooks/EMT_scoring_experiments/` for the main case study demonstrating decoupling of EMT signals in stromal and cancer cells.
+It contains a README.md file with the steps to reproduce the experiments.

 ## 📧 Correspondance